West Australian Ballet: 1990s

+2000s

-Ted Brandsen took the helm as artistic director in 1998, and won the Australian Dance Award for choreography in 2000 for his Carmen which was later recorded and sold by ABC television.
-Artistic Director Judy Maelor-Thomas was appointed in 2001, followed by Simon Dow in 2003.
+Ted Brandsen took the helm as artistic director in 1998 and won the Australian Dance Award for choreography in 2000 for his Carmen which was later recorded and sold by ABC Television.
+Artistic director Judy Maelor-Thomas was appointed in 2001, followed by Simon Dow in 2003.

-In 2007 Ivan Cavallari was appointed artistic director and efforts started to be made to greatly increase the facilities and size of the company.
-By 2012 West Australian Ballet had moved into the new West Australian Ballet Centre and increased the company from 19 full-time dancers to 32, enabling it to perform the best of classical repertoire including the highly acclaimed Onegin (2013).
-Other major productions included Marcia Haydee's The Sleeping Beauty (marking WAB's debut at The Burswood Theatre and having a cast of over 80), Gala (with guest principal artists from The Royal Ballet, Stuttgart Ballet and The Australian Ballet) and John Cranko's The Taming of the Shrew.
+In 2007 Ivan Cavallari was appointed artistic director and efforts started to be made to increase the facilities and size of the company.
+By 2012, WAB had moved into the new West Australian Ballet Centre in Maylands and increased the company from 19 full-time dancers to 32, enabling it to perform the best of classical repertoire including Onegin in 2013.
+Other major productions included Marcia Haydée's Sleeping Beauty (marking WAB's debut at the Burswood Theatre and having a cast of over 80), Gala (with guest principal artists from The Royal Ballet, Stuttgart Ballet and The Australian Ballet) and John Cranko's Taming of the Shrew.

 In 2013, Cavallari left to return to Europe and Aurelien Scannella was appointed the new artistic director, his first year of programming beginning in 2014.

-Scannella commenced a highly successful reign as artistic director expanding the company's repertoire with acclaimed versions of Radio and Juliet (a play on Romeo and Juliet, set to Radiohead), Cinderella, Beauty and the Beast, The Great Gatsby and acclaimed short works including Ballet 101, La Pluie, Takuto, Les Indomptes, Milnjiya, Milky Way – River of Stars, In Light and Shadow and Air and Other Invisible Forces.
+Scannella expanded the company's repertoire with new versions of Radio and Juliet (a play on Romeo and Juliet, set to Radiohead), Cinderella, Beauty and the Beast, and Great Gatsby.

-In 2016 WAB premiered a brand new traditional production of The Nutrcracker choreographed by Principal Dancer Jayne Smeulders CitWA, Sandy Delasalle, and Aurelien Scannella with design by Charles Cusick Smith and Phil R Daniels.
+In 2016 WAB premiered a re-staged version of the traditional production of Nutcracker, choreographed by principal dancer Jayne Smeulders, Sandy Delasalle, and Aurelien Scannella with design by Charles Cusick Smith and Phil Daniels.

-In 2018 WAB had a record-breaking year at the Box Office with sell-out performances of Krzysztof Pastor's Dracula, created on the company and a co-production with Queensland Ballet, and further sell-outs with Smeulders, Delasalle and Scannella's The Nutcracker.

-In 2019 the company again broke the annual Box Office record and season record with Septime Webre's ALICE (in wonderland).
+2024

+In 2024, David McAllister joined WAB as guest artistic director.